New Jersey: Allow Animal Shelters to File for Costs of Care for Animal Cruelty Victims

 But caring for animal cruelty victims can be extremely costly — especially in large-scale or lengthy cases.
 Right now, in New Jersey, animal care agencies are footing the bill.
 For an animal shelter with a limited budget, the financial impact can be devastating.

-Please use the form below to send a message to New Jersey lawmakers, urging them to quickly pass S.4058/A.6099.
+Please use the form below to send a message to New Jersey lawmakers, urging them to support A.2354/S.981.
 Remember, personalizing your message can help it stand out.

 Please email your state legislators urging them to support this important bill.